 Is a cloud POS system (also known as web POS software) the right point-of-sale (POS) system for your business?
 And what exactly do these terms mean anyway?
-Here’s the low-down on what these words actually mean and the benefits compared with a traditional server-based POS.
+Here’s the low-down on what these words actually mean and the benefits compared with a traditional server-based point-of-sale.

 What is a cloud POS?